Annika Teig 2019 Fellowship

 She arrived in New York City on an American-Scandinavian Foundation Fellowship in 2000 for graduate study at Columbia University.
 At SOM, she began work on her final project: the award-winning design of the office space for the Pritzker Corporation within the new Hyatt Center in Chicago, for which Nakashima produced the wood furniture pieces she designed.
 She died from Acute Lymphoblastic Leukemia in September 2004.

 Awards are granted to those individuals from Scandinavia who have or are currently studying architecture, and have submitted a portfolio found promising by a review panel selected by SOM.

-Fellows are awarded a six-month, paid internship at SOM’s New York office on Wall Street.
+Fellows are awarded a three-month, paid internship at SOM’s New York office on Wall Street.
 Working with established project teams at SOM, Fellows will be involved in the day-to-day planning and design of SOM’s numerous projects.

 - Must include cover letter as to why they would like to apply for this award

 - Enrollment in a 4-year Undergraduate Architecture Degree or Master’s program